 Shopify has more than 100 different shopping gateways.
 While Squarespace has only two.
 In addition to this, Shopify recently added dynamic checkout buttons that enable you to accept PayPal, Apple Pay, and Google Pay directly through your product pages.

 We have discussed this topic in detail in the latter part of this write-up.
 For now, you need to know that Shopify was developed keeping SEO in mind.
-Certain SEO basics are right up there on the product listing of Shopify.
+Certain SEO basics services are right up there on the product listing of Shopify.
 There are many more options easily available.
 But, Shopify wins hands down in terms of SEO especially URL mapping and 301 redirects.
 This way it assists in ensuring that search engines do not crawl the wrong pages.

 Now, that you have looked at the various pointers that showcase the benefits of Shopify over Squarespace, in the next section, we will discuss the migration steps.